 Who will my students be?

 They can vary.
-A good educational organisation or school will match an EFL/ESL teacher’s skills and experience with the appropriate ELL (English Language Learner).
+An excellent educational organisation or school will match an EFL/ESL teacher’s skills and experience with the appropriate ELL (English Language Learner).
 The more flexible you are, the more hours you will get.
-Based on your capabilities, experience and your TEFL certification, you could be asked to teach:
+Based on your capabilities, expertise and your TEFL certification, you could be asked to teach:

 What should I ask about during the interview?
 What other information should I expect to be given?